Virtual Reality (VR)

 Collaborate in a group to develop VR applications that match particular goals.

-Lectures, classroom discussions, hands-on programming exercises, 3 hand-in assignments in groups, and a project in groups.
+Classroom discussions, lectures, hands-on programming classes, 3 hand-in assignments in groups, and a project in groups.

 Selected papers and book chapters.
 See Absalon when the course is set up.

 Strong programming skills at the level of final year BSc student.
 Furthermore, it is crucial in order to take the course that you have passed the course Interaction design (Interaktionsdesign) or a similar course.

 - 7,5 ECTS

 - The overall assessment is based on a group project report and an oral exam (without preparation).
 The exam is a group exam, which means that the groups present their project together, and are then examined individually.

 - Marking scale